robojumper/robojumper.github.io/content/too-real/load-order.md

 Since single-value types use the last inserted entry, the config file processed last usually wins.
 But at the same time, if a certain approach relies on removing previous array entries, only the first processed mod has any chance to textually match an original entry.
-Config load order is important, and here's the guaranteed parts:
+Config load order is important, and here's the guaranteed parts of the order:

 1. User directory (`Documents/My Games/XCOM 2 (WotC)/XComGame/Config`)
 2. DLC directories (`XCOM 2/XCom2-WarOfTheChosen/XComGame/DLC/*/Config`)